 However, you are actually missing out on a lot by throwing lemon peels away.
-Just like the juice, lemon peels are useful for numerous ways.
+Just like the juice, lemon peels, orange peels and rinds of other citrus fruits are useful for numerous ways.

 They can help save you on money as well as make it easier for you to do certain tasks.

 Here are 31 amazing uses for lemon peels you probably didn’t know!

 You’ll discover several techniques in this list where lemon peels can be prepared for eating purposes.

 However, the culinary uses of lemon peels are actually much more extensive than those mentioned.
 Typically, you’ll find that lemon can be used as an ingredient for numerous dips, sauces, garnishing, and the like.

 Following are some of the things you can do with lemon peel combined with other ingredients: